 Latest update and advice for residents

-• Water levels have not increased significantly overnight; however, further rainfall is forecast going into next week, with a yellow weather warning in place Monday into Tuesday, so the major incident remains in place.
-Details of the warning can be found on the Met Office website using this link
+- Water levels have not increased significantly overnight; however, further rainfall is forecast into next week, with a yellow weather warning in place from Monday into Tuesday.
+As a result, the Major Incident declaration remains in place.
+Details of the warning are available on the Met Office’s UK weather warnings page.

-• Officers from Avon and Somerset Police and Somerset Council are on the ground supporting residents who need support and advice.
+- Officers from Avon and Somerset Police and Somerset Council are on the ground, supporting residents who require advice or assistance.

-• We are not advising residents to evacuate but to be prepared in case the situation worsens and that becomes necessary.
+- Residents are not currently being advised to evacuate, but they are being asked to remain prepared in case the situation worsens and evacuation becomes necessary.

-• We have asked them: Are you able to stay with friends or family for a day or so?
-Do you have somewhere you could go or insurance that could support with accommodation?
+- Residents have been encouraged to consider whether they could stay with friends or family for a day or so, whether they have somewhere else they could go, or whether their insurance could support alternative accommodation if required.

-• If there is a need to evacuate, residents will be contacted by the police, Somerset Council staff or by receiving a flood warning from the Environment Agency.
+- If evacuation is required, residents will be contacted by the police, Somerset Council staff, or through a flood warning issued by the Environment Agency.

-• We have plans in place to stand up rest centres should they be needed.
+- Plans are in place to open rest centres should they be needed.

 Environment Agency update

-We are also continuing to respond to incidents in Wiltshire and Dorset, where groundwater levels have risen to record highs following last week’s heavy rainfall.
-Because we acted early on the Somerset Levels, we are in a strong position to continue supporting local communities here while also deploying additional resources to areas now experiencing the greatest pressure.
+The Environment Agency continues to respond to incidents in Wiltshire and Dorset, where groundwater levels have risen to record highs following last week’s heavy rainfall.
+Early action on the Somerset Levels means the Agency is in a strong position to continue supporting local communities in Somerset while also deploying additional resources to areas now experiencing the greatest pressure.

-Over the past 12 hours 6-10mm has fallen in south Somerset.
-We have seen limited response in our catchments, but river levels remain high and we will continue to monitor the impact.
+Over the past 12 hours, between 6–10mm of rain has fallen in south Somerset.
+While there has been a limited response in local catchments, river levels remain high and the situation continues to be closely monitored.

-Environment Agency pumps continue to operate as river levels allow.
+Environment Agency pumps continue to operate where river levels allow.

-We continue to use the Bridgwater Taunton Canal as a relief channel.
+The Bridgwater and Taunton Canal continues to be used as a relief channel.

-To help us move the maximum amount of water through the system and reduce the impact of high tides next week, we are opening Monksleaze Clyse.
-Flows in the Parrett from Langport have reduced enough that we can safely monitor and divert flood water down the Parrett Flood Relief Channel.
-This will help to lower the levels on the Tone and reduce the flow into Currymoor.
-It will also help lower the water level upstream of Langport.
+To help move the maximum amount of water through the system and reduce the impact of high tides next week, Monksleaze Clyse is being opened.
+Flows in the River Parrett from Langport have reduced sufficiently to allow floodwater to be safely monitored and diverted down the Parrett Flood Relief Channel.
+This will help lower levels on the River Tone, reduce flows into Currymoor, and lower water levels upstream of Langport.

-We have also installed contingency pumps at Aller Drove and the Westonzoyland Flood Alleviation Schemes.
+Contingency pumps have also been installed at Aller Drove and the Westonzoyland Flood Alleviation Schemes.

-We started works today to remove flow restrictions in North Moor Main Drain.
-We’ve carefully considered all options to get water moving as quickly as possible while keeping roads and access routes open for residents.
-This is already making a difference—water is now reaching our pumping station more quickly, and all our pumps, including the additional ones we’ve brought in, are running at full capacity.
+Works have begun to remove flow restrictions in the North Moor Main Drain.
+All options have been carefully considered to move water as quickly as possible while keeping roads and access routes open for residents.
+These works are already making a difference, with water now reaching pumping stations more quickly and all pumps, including additional temporary pumps, operating at full capacity.

-Staff are on the ground inspecting assets to ensure they are fully operational and to identify any issues early.
+Staff remain on the ground inspecting assets to ensure they are fully operational and to identify any issues at an early stage.

-To ensure your safety, please do not walk or drive through flood water.
-Flood water may be deeper than it looks and contain sewage and hidden hazards.
+For safety reasons, people are advised not to walk or drive through floodwater, which may be deeper than it appears and could contain sewage or hidden hazards.

-We encourage you to report any property flooding as soon as you can.
-Reporting helps organisations coordinate support and prioritise response.
-You can do this by calling the Environment Agency Incident Hotline 0800 80 70 60.
+Anyone experiencing property flooding is encouraged to report it as soon as possible, as this helps organisations coordinate support and prioritise response efforts.
+Reports can be made via the Environment Agency Incident Hotline on 0800 80 70 60.

-Since a major incident was declared, multi-agency response to the flooding has been stepped up.
-For welfare needs, including animal welfare, please contact Somerset Council on 0300 123 2224.
+Since a Major Incident was declared, the multi‑agency response to flooding has been stepped up.
+For welfare needs, including animal welfare, residents are advised to contact Somerset Council on 0300 123 2224.

 Avon and Somerset Police update